simbolmina/nestjs-auth/README.md

-# Pazareo API
+# eCommerce API

-This is the backend API for the Pazareo project, built using NestJS, TypeORM, and PostgreSQL.
+This is the backend API for an ecommercw project, built using NestJS, TypeORM, and PostgreSQL.
 The API also includes Swagger documentation for easy testing and exploration of the available endpoints.

 ## Getting Started